Add Attribution for FeedWordPress

 • License: GPL

-• Compatibility: WordPress 2.7.x or 2.8.x with FeedWordPress 2009.0713 or later.
+• Compatibility: WordPress 3.0 or better, with FeedWordPress 2009.0713 or later.

 • Status: Supported and mature.
 Bug fixes released as necessary.